AdobeDocs/target-learn.en/help/dev101/2-6-next-steps-design-target-implementation.md

 thumbnail: 35144.jpg
 exl-id: c9c907dd-4574-40cb-b5b8-93f4ab6ff609
 ---
-# Next steps to designing a Target implementation
+# Next steps to designing a [!DNL Target] implementation

-## What you will learn

 In this video, you learn how to: